SPINDUX/QSYS-Clipsal-Control/README.md

 > DyNet 1 | DyNet Text

-> The Protocol of the Envision Gateway is set under the *Port Editor* tab in *Dynalite System Builder*
+> The Protocol of the Envision Gateway is set under the *Port Editor* tab in *Clipsal Toolkit*

 #### Enable Polling